ArduPilot/MethodicConfigurator/README.md

 ## MS Windows Installation

-Download the [latest Windows installer `.zip` file](https://github.com/ArduPilot/MethodicConfigurator/releases/tag/latest).
+Download the [latest MethodicConfiguratorSetup-x.x.x.exe installer file](https://github.com/ArduPilot/MethodicConfigurator/releases/tag/latest).
 Just install it and you do not need any other steps.

 Otherwise, install [git](https://git-scm.com/) and [python](https://www.python.org/downloads/).
 Then do: